-Biobanking of pediatric samples provides a critical context for collecting this data.
+Biobanking of pediatric samples provides a critical context for collecting these data.
 The inclusion of children in genetics research can facilitate prospective studies of genetic, epigenetic, and gene-environment contributors to disease (Hens et al., 2013).
 Health-relevant variants may be identified in pediatric biobank samples more often than other contexts, given how genetics frequently plays a stronger role in early-onset disorders (Colclough, Saint-Martin, Timsit, Ellard, & Bellanne-Chantelot, 2014; Lynch & de la Chapelle, 2003; Stiller, 2004).
 Moreover, at least one pediatric biobank has proposed an open-ended genetic research repository that incorporates patient and parental preferences into return-of-results decision making (Holm et al., 2014).
-Developing effective strategies for returning individual results from pediatric biobank research will be especially important as the pace of genetic discovery accelerates.
+Developing effective strategies for returning individual results from